 I have been very lucky to see quite a number of geisha in Gion, in Kyoto.
-I am always startled by their grace and beauty.
-I have read the dissertation of the first Western woman to ever live as a geisha, in Ponto-cho, in Kyoto, in the 1970s, as a anthropology PhD candidate.
+Their grace and beauty is always startling.
+I have read the dissertation of the first Western woman to ever live as a geisha, in Ponto-cho, in Kyoto, in the 1970s, as an anthropology PhD candidate.
 Liza Dalby, an American, got a glimpse into the life of a geisha and her book is very interesting.
 (She also mentored Arthur Golden when he wrote Memoirs of a Geisha).
 I still find the concept very culturally different and therefore challenging, but am going to dig into the history and try to shine some light on these intriguing individuals.

 A geisha is an entertainer.
 The original geisha were men, beginning to appear in brothels, as entertainers, in the early 1700s.
 They played music and sang to occupy men waiting for the services of an oiran.
 (We will get to what this is a little later).
 Over a period of time it became more commonplace for women to become geisha, and not only were they NOT involved in the sex business of the brothel, they were strictly forbidden from partaking in such activities, as it would detract business from the oiran.

-Historically, girls would join an okiya (house) from the age of 6 and would begin their training under an okaasan (mother) and an onesan (older sister) who was actually an older geisha of the same establishment or a close friend to the establishment from another okiya..
+Historically, girls would join an okiya (house) from the age of 6 and would begin their training under an okaasan (mother) and an onesan (older sister).
+The onesan was actually an older geisha of the same establishment or a close friend to the establishment from another okiya.
 Apprentice geisha are called maiko and in Kyoto, geisha are called geiko.
 Their education and clothing was very expensive and the debt would accumulate until the girl began working.
 This debt was repaid over a period of time and then the girl could continue working and the okiya would retain a percentage of her booking fee.
 Some girls were born into the okiya and others were sold by their poor parents.

 As far as I can deduce, geisha and oiran were living in similar areas, they wore similar, but different make-up and clothing, and they entertained (mostly) men.
-As geisha moved away from brothels, many parties and events would be hosted by both geisha and oiran, and over a period of time, geisha became far more popular and the oiran declined in popularity and eventually were outlawed in 1957 when Japan’s prostitution laws changed.
+As geisha moved away from brothels, many parties and events would be hosted by both geisha and oiran.
+Over a period of time, geisha became far more popular and the oiran declined in popularity and eventually were outlawed in 1957 when Japan’s prostitution laws changed.
 Oiran were seen as very formal, with their stylised speech and overly ornate way of dressing.
 They were a product of their time, which began hundreds of years before.
 Geisha were seen as more relatable, more restrained and more chic.
 Geisha were more accessible, requiring less ritual and formal etiquette bound introductions, and this further promoted their popularity.

-There remains, in Japan, around 5 tayu and 300 geisha, according to my research, although these numbers are unlikely to be completely accurate.
+There remains, in Japan, around 5 tayu and 300 geisha, according to my research.
+However, these numbers are unlikely to be completely accurate.
 Tayu are no longer able to work as prostitutes, though, as it is illegal, and these women are more ceremonial and caretakers of history now.
 Both of these careers have suffered enormous reduction is numbers.
 In the 1920s there were 80,000 geisha in Japan.
 It is harder for okiya to attract girls, parents can no longer sell them (thank goodness), and the life of a geisha is not for everyone.
 If you are lucky enough to capture a glimpse of a geiko going to an engagement on an evening in Kyoto, please show the respect to her that she deserves.
 She is a living and tangible paragon of Japanese culture and history.